florin4t/StorePOC/README.md

 and check out the branch which has all the features:
 `feature/Nov-2022`.

+**Note**: Alternatively, you can also check out the `main` branch, the feature branch should already be merged there.

 ### How to build

 The project is built using Apache Maven.